 What is a Data Warehouse

 A data warehouse is a central storage platform that specifically stores structured data.
-Unlike a data lake, a data warehouse is built to support business intelligence processes such as analytics, forecasting, and machine learning.
+Unlike a full data lake architecture, a data warehouse is built to support business intelligence processes such as predictive analytics,, forecasting, and machine learning.
 These processes require highly organized and structured data.

 The data stored in a data warehouse is prepared to be analytics-ready.
-Companies can use the data warehouse directly as a source for business intelligence tasks without optimizing or processing it further.
+Companies can use the data warehouse directly as a source for business intelligence tasks without optimizing or processing the data scientists on it further.

 Characteristics of a data warehouse